-Irrelevant emails with attachments and/or website links in them that are received from unknown, suspicious addresses should not be trusted.
-It is common that such emails are sent by cyber criminals who seek to trick recipients into installing some malware on their computers.
-Software should not be downloaded or installed through third party downloaders, installers, unofficial pages and other sources, tools that are mentioned in the previous paragraph.
-It should be achieved by using only official websites and direct links.
-Installed software must be updated and/or activated with tools and/or functions that are designed by official software developers.
-Other tools can cause installation of malicious software, besides, it is not legal to activate licensed software with unofficial, third party tools.
-One more way to keep a computer safe is to regularly scan it with a reputable antivirus or anti-spyware software.
+Do not trust irrelevant emails with attachments or website links that are received from unknown, suspicious addresses.
+Commonly, these emails are sent by cyber criminals who seek to trick recipients into installing malware onto their computers.
+Software should not be downloaded or installed through third party downloaders, installers, unofficial pages or other sources/tools that are mentioned above.
+Use official websites and direct links.
+Installed software must be updated and activated with tools/functions that are designed by official software developers.
+Other tools can cause installation of malicious software and, furthermore, it is illegal to activate licensed software with unofficial, third party tools.
+Keep your computer safe by regularly scanning it with reputable antivirus or anti-spyware software.
 If your computer is already infected with GNS, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

 YOUR FILES ARE ENCRYPTED

 If you want to restore them, follow this link:email firstname.lastname@example.org YOUR ID -

 If you have not been answered via the link within 12 hours, write to us by e-mail:email@example.com

 Do not try to decrypt your data using third party software, it may cause permanent data loss.